ansible-collections/ibm_eda_zos/docs/source/playbookcollection/1607_diagnostic.rst

 Capture system diagnostics when zSecure alert C2P1607I (SMF Record Flood) is detected.

-This playbook is launched as the first job in the **EDA - SMF 1607 Response Workflow**, which is triggered by the :ref:`1607_SMF_Flood_Alert` rulebook.
-The playbook issues the ``D SMF`` operator command to capture the current SMF recording status on the target z/OS system, extracts the flooded SMF record type and flood detection time from the correlated IFA780A WTO message, and publishes the derived values for use by downstream notification jobs in the same workflow.
+This playbook runs as the first job in the **EDA - SMF 1607 Response Workflow**, which the :ref:`1607_SMF_Flood_Alert` rulebook triggers.
+The playbook issues the ``D SMF`` operator command to capture the current SMF recording status on the target z/OS system, extracts the SMF record type and flood detection time from the correlated IFA780A WTO message, and publishes the derived values for downstream notification jobs in the same workflow.

 Variables